JarnotMaciej/bidirectional-list/README.md

 ## How to use it?

 The program can be used as a part of the other programs.
 Menu was implemented to show capabilities of the application.
 By default, list of people is assigned to the menu function.
+To use this project, follow the steps below:
+1. Download or clone the project from the repository.
+2. Make sure you have a C++ compiler installed on your system.
+3. Open the bidirectional folder in your preferred IDE or text editor.

+Feel free to modify and extend this project to suit your specific needs.